Dr-Dan/godot-funcy/README.md

 Similar to ramda, underscore.js

-Largely untested and probably slow but good for prototyping and speedy development.
+Largely untested but good for speedy prototyping.

 ## Usage